Water Tower Place

-Water Tower Place is an urban mixed-use development comprising a 758000 sqft shopping mall in a 74-story skyscraper in Chicago, Illinois.
+Water Tower Place is an urban mixed-use development comprising a 758000 sqft shopping mall, Ritz Carlton hotel, and luxury condominiums in a 74-story skyscraper in Chicago, Illinois.
 The mall is located on North Michigan Avenue, along the Magnificent Mile.
 It is named after the nearby historic Chicago Water Tower, which survived the Great Chicago Fire.

-In 2022, Brookfield Property Partners turned the building over to their lender, MetLife Investment Management, due to numerous retail vacancies following the closing of Macy's, the impact of the COVID-19 pandemic, and increasing crime along the Michigan Avenue.
+In April 2026, Water Tower Place announced new plans for a $170 million redevelopment project to renovate the exterior and ground levels of the tower along with reconfiguring upper floors for flexible commercial and medical real estate.

 Shopping center

 The mall in the Water Tower Place has eight levels of shops.

 When the mall opened, its anchor stores were Marshall Field's and Lord & Taylor.
 Marshall Field's was converted to Macy's in 2006.
 Lord & Taylor closed in 2007.
 Macy's closed in 2021.

 In October 2023, it was reported that the top five floors of the shopping mall were for sale, for conversion to office space.
 MetLife plans to downsize the mall to only the first three floors of the podium structure.

 Remaining stores include Akira, American Girl, Bath and Body Works, Chico's, Eileen Fisher, Express, Finish Line, Inc., Forever 21, Hollister Co., J. Jill, Lacoste, Lego, Sunglass Hut and White House Black Market.